-- (1) Stock awards shown include restricted stock units ("RSUs") that have time-based vesting and performance RSUs that vest depending upon the attainment of specified performance goals.
-Market values are based on the closing price of Company common stock as of December 31, 2022 (\$58.08), as reported on the New York Stock Exchange. - (2) Represents the final one-third of RSUs granted which vested on February 27, 2023. - (3) These performance RSUs represent the right to receive one share of our common stock for each performance RSU that vests.
+- (1) Stock awards shown include restricted stock units ("RSUs") that have time-based vesting and performance RSUs ("PRSUs") that vest depending upon the attainment of specified performance goals.
+Market values are based on the closing price of Company common stock as of December 29, 2023 (\$76.73), as reported on the New York Stock Exchange. - (2) Represents the final one-third of RSUs granted which vested on February 25, 2024. - (3) These performance RSUs represent the right to receive one share of our common stock for each performance RSU that vests.
 The number and value of performance RSUs that vest depend upon the attainment of specified performance goals.
 The number and value of performance RSUs reported are based on achieving target performance levels.
-These performance RSUs vested on February 27, 2023.
-See "2020 Performance Restricted Stock Awards" under "Compensation Discussion and Analysis" for additional information. - (4) Represents remaining two-thirds of RSUs granted with vesting in one-third increments beginning with the first anniversary of the grant date.
-An additional one-third (50% of the unvested RSUs shown) vested on February 25, 2023 and the remaining one-third will vest on February 25, 2024. - (5) These performance RSUs represent the right to receive one share of our common stock for each performance RSU that vests.
+These performance RSUs vested on February 25, 2024.
+See "2021 Performance Restricted Stock Awards" under "Compensation Discussion and Analysis" for additional information. - (4) Represents remaining two-thirds of RSUs granted with vesting in one-third increments beginning with the first anniversary of the grant date.
+An additional one-third (50% of the unvested RSUs shown) vested on February 18, 2024 and the remaining one-third will vest on February 18, 2025.
+(5) These performance RSUs represent the right to receive one share of our common stock for each performance RSU that vests.
+The number and value of performance RSUs that vest - (5) These performance RSUs represent the right to receive one share of our common stock for each performance RSU that vests.
 The number and value of performance RSUs that vest depend upon the attainment of specified performance goals.
 The number and value of performance RSUs reported are based on achieving target performance levels.
-These performance RSUs are generally scheduled to vest 100% on February 25, 2024. - (6) Represents 100% of RSUs granted with vesting in one-third increments beginning with the first anniversary of the grant date.
-One-third of these RSUs vested on February 18, 2023, and the remaining RSUs will vest in equal installments on February 18, 2024 and 2025. - (7) These performance RSUs represent the right to receive one share of our common stock for each performance RSU that vests.
+These performance RSUs are generally scheduled to vest 100% on February 18, 2025.

+- (6) Represents 100% of RSUs granted with vesting in one-third increments beginning with the first anniversary of the grant date.
+One-third of these RSUs vested on February 27, 2024, and the remaining RSUs will vest in equal installments on February 27, 2025 and 2026. - (7) These performance RSUs represent the right to receive one share of our common stock for each performance RSU that vests.
 The number and value of performance RSUs that vest depend upon the attainment of specified performance goals.
 The number and value of performance RSUs reported are based on achieving target performance levels.
-These performance RSUs are generally scheduled to vest 100% on February 18, 2025.
-See the "Grants of Plan-Based Awards" table for more information about performance RSUs. - (8) Represents the final one-third of the RSUs granted which will vest on August 6, 2023. - (9) The stock award information for Mr. McCabe is included as of December 28, 2022.
-He entered into a Transition Agreement on December 29, 2022.
-Pursuant to the terms of the Transition Agreement, Mr. McCabe forfeited his outstanding and unvested equity awards and other incentive compensation as of that date in lieu of a one-time payment.

-(10) Represents 100% of RSUs granted with vesting in one-third increments beginning on the first anniversary of the grant date.
+These performance RSUs are generally scheduled to vest 100% on February 27, 2026.
+See the "Grants of Plan-Based Awards" table for more information about performance RSUs. - (8) Represents 100% of stock options granted with vesting in one-third increments beginning with the first anniversary of the grant date.
+One-third of these stock options vested on February 27, 2024, and the remaining stock options will vest in equal installments on February 27, 2025 and 2026. - (9) Represents 100% of RSUs granted with vesting in one-third increments beginning with the first anniversary of the grant date.
+One-third of these RSUs vested on January 5, 2024, and the remaining RSUs will vest in equal installments on January 5, 2025 and 2026. - (10) Represents remaining two-thirds of RSUs granted with vesting in one-third increments beginning with the first anniversary of the grant date.
+An additional one-third (50% of the unvested RSUs shown) will vest on August 29, 2024 and the remaining one-third will vest on August 29, 2025.

-Vesting of Restricted Stock Units and Performance Restricted Stock Units
+Vesting of Restricted Stock Units, Stock Options and Performance Restricted Stock Units